danrichards/aicrawler-docs/AiCrawler/README.md

 1. Learn / gather something special in a large arrangement of data.
 2. Reduce dependency on the DOM for finding our tool's payload.

+The  combination of rule configurations, how we score those rules, and how we iterate the DOM will determine the usefulness of the tools we build.

 ## Reading the docs